 Whatever screen you’re reading this on is probably emitting several hundred candles’ worth of light per square meter.
 That’s right – candles are still the base unit of light measurement, and if you’re screen-shopping, you’ll probably come across the “nit” unit, which tells you how much candlelight per square meter your screen can emit.
-Nits can be important if you plan to use your device outdoors often (or if there’s a head lice outbreak, or if you’re very picky), but are just one element of a high-quality screen.
+Nits (not to be confused with head lice) can be important if you plan to use your device outdoors often, but nits brightness is just one element of a high-quality screen.

 Candelas, Nits, and Lumens 101

 Because this is a per-square-meter measure, screen size and nits aren’t related.
-Movie theater screens, which are exclusively used in dark environments, are usually around 50 nits, while smartphones, which get a lot of outdoor use, tend to be at least three or four hundred.
+Movie theater screens, which are exclusively used in dark environments, are usually around 50 nits, while smartphones, which get a lot of outdoor use, tend to be at least a 300 to 400 nits brightness.

 A theater projector is probably emitting more total light (measured in lumens) than any smartphone, but the phone packs more light into a smaller space.
 That’s why using a phone during a movie is so taboo: with at least ten times the candela per square meter than the screen, it’s basically a magnesium flare in a dark theater.